matplotlib/matplotlib/doc/api/api_changes.rst

 * ``twinx`` and ``twiny`` now returns an instance of SubplotBase if parent axes is an instance of SubplotBase.

+* All Qt3-based backends are now deprecated due to the lack of py3k bindings.
+  Qt and QtAgg backends will continue to work in v1.2.x for py2.6 and py2.7.
+It is anticipated that the Qt3 support will be completely removed for the next release.

 Changes in 1.1.x
 ================